boxing/boxrec/README.md

 This requires a login to properly function.
 The profileTable although doesn't appear to change, the number of columns in the bouts does change and this is set up to expect all columns.

-Note: Boxrec does not support HTTPS
+Note: BoxRec does not support HTTPS

 ```javascript
 boxrec.login(username, password)